Bachelor of Arts Degree Requirements

 5. Total units (120)*

 * G.E. and MI courses can be double-counted with major requirements.
 The writing requirement may be met by taking the upper-division writing exam.
 This total indicates that 3 units of PSYCH 10 in G.E.
 Breadth D3 may be applied to the psychology major.
 In addition.
 G.E. certified courses that are equivalent to PSYCH 10 and PSYCH 42 taken at another CSU campus or a public California community or junior college may be applied to the major.
 Courses that meet both major and G.E. requirements require adjustment of elective hours to reach the 120 unit total requirement.
-Consult the department advising office for additional details and guidance on electives.
+Consult the department or college advising office for additional details and guidance on electives.

 - CR/NC grading is not permitted in the psychology major.